gonmf/dakilang/README.md

 month('January').
 ```

+Queries have a time limit to be completed (and of course the memory constraints of the system itself).
+If a query times out the interpreter prints the message `Search timeout`.
+A full query can timeout even after finding at least part of the solution.

 **Declarations to be removed** are declared with the same name, constant values and tail of the original clause declarations.
 The variables can have different names.

 Declaring two clauses with the same name, constants and tail is impossible, and will raise a warning; similarly trying to remove from the global table a clause that does not exist will also raise a warning.